gisvm/gisvmgitbook/README.md

 ## GIS Virtual Machine

-Welcome to the GISVM documentation
+Welcome to the GISVM documentation.
+Please read through!

 Becoming a super hero is a fairly straight forward process: